Privacy Policy

 1. We process data to enable contact with the Controller – to submit an inquiry, provide a response, and conduct further correspondence.

-3. Data will be stored until the processing purpose is exhausted or potential claims expire, or until the data subject effectively objects to such processing by the Controller.
+3. Data will be stored until the processing purpose is fulfilled or potential claims expire, or until the data subject effectively objects to such processing by the Controller.

 III.
 Marketing Information

-1. In connection with training activities conducted by the Controller, participation/leading of events by the Controller’s employees, during cooperation, networking, and exchange of experience, the Controller acquires personal data, which it then processes for marketing purposes – sending information about events, offers, and services that might be of interest to the data subject.
+1. In connection with training activities conducted by the Controller, participation in and/or leading of events by the Controller’s employees, cooperation, networking, and the exchange of experience,, the Controller acquires personal data, which it then processes for marketing purposes – sending information about events, offers, and services that might be of interest to the data subject.

-2. As a rule, the source of data is the data subject (via email contact, phone contact, using the contact form).
-However, it may happen that the Controller obtains personal data from another source – employees, company promotional materials, website, social media, during contract negotiations.
+2. As a rule, the source of data is the data subject (via email contact, phone contact, or the contact form).
+However, it may happen that the Controller obtains personal data from another source e.g., employees, company promotional materials, websites, social media, during contract negotiations.
 For contact purposes, the Controller always uses business contact details.

 3. The legal basis for processing is Article 6(1)(f) of the GDPR – i.e., the legitimate interest, which is the achievement of the processing purpose.

-4. Data will be stored until the processing purpose is exhausted or until the data subject effectively objects to such processing by the Controller.
+4. Data will be stored until the processing purpose is fulfilled or until the data subject effectively objects to such processing by the Controller.

-This Privacy Policy is effective from the date of its publication, i.e., November 13, 2025.
-Any amendments to this document will be introduced at http://rockawork.com/polityka-prywatnosci and will be effective from the moment of their publication.
+This Privacy Policy is effective from the date of its publication: 13.03.2026.
+Any amendments to this document will be published at https://rockawork.com/en/privacy-policy/ and will take effect upon publication.

 The Service may contain links to third-party websites.
-The Company does not control these sites and therefore is not responsible for the practices of third parties regarding the confidentiality and security of personal data processed through these sites.
+The Service Owner does not control these sites and is therefore not responsible for the practices of third parties regarding the confidentiality and security of personal data processed through these sites.

 Implementation in a few weeks, instead of months.